tkoenig1/FMPFR/README.md

 Library](https://www.mpfr.org/) multi-precision library.
 The aim of the library is to make the use of MPFR convenient for a Fortran user.

+## Compiler requirements
+As of now, you need a compiler which supports `ERROR STOP` and derived type I/O, so it should be relatively recent.

 ## What is supported

 * Arithmetic expressions can be used the usual way; expressions